Patient portrayal

 What are the most common side effects of CABOMETYX?

 Taking CABOMETYX may cause side effects.
-The most common side effects of CABOMETYX include: tiredness, decreased appetite, nausea and vomiting, weight loss, and constipation.
+The most common side effects of CABOMETYX include: tiredness, nausea and vomiting, constipation, decreased appetite, and weight loss.

 Learn about additional side effects, including serious side effects associated with CABOMETYX here.